 “If I were not King of France, I would choose to be a citizen of Venice.” – Henry III

-How long should I spend in Venice? seems to be the eternal question.
-As long as you like is the short answer.
-Venice is elegant and enchanting and with every turn of the corner, something new will amaze.
+If you’re wondering how many days to spend in Venice, as long as you like is the short answer.
+Venice is elegant and enchanting, and with every turn of the corner, something new will amaze.
 Whether your stay is short or a long one, you will discover much but still be left wanting more.

 While Venice itself will more than captivate your attention, there is a lot to see just beyond the canals of Italy’s most romantic city.
-We have put together an itinerary that will give you 5 days in Venice and beyond.
-A vacation you won’t soon forget.
+We have put together a five-day Venice itinerary, including day trips from Venice to give you the best of Venice and beyond.

 Day 1 – Tick the Lists

-“Getting Lost in Venice” is a phrase you will often hear in reference to this labyrinth of a city.
-Why?
-Because it’s true.
+“Getting Lost in Venice” is a phrase you will often hear about this labyrinth of a city.
 Getting lost is the best advice you can get.
 Even armed with a map or your phone’s trusty sat nav you will still lose yourself in the maze of canals and countless bridges.
 Don’t fight it, embrace it!

-Our advice; wake up very early and hit the streets by 7am.
-This is a rare and fleeting time in Venice when you will nearly have the city all to yourself.
+Our advice- wake up very early and hit the streets by 7 am.
+Early morning is a rare and fleeting time in Venice when you will nearly have the city all to yourself.
 Before the maddening crowds of tourists converge on the city blocking the streets and obscuring the best views.
-It is also a great time to get your bearings – if that is at all possible.
+It is also a very good time to get your bearings – if that is at all possible.

 Make a beeline to Piazza San Marco and stroll the square unencumbered by throngs of tourists.
 You may well happen on the occasional bride and groom also making the most of the rare quiet for some opportune wedding snaps.